 “There could be an impact immediately, especially in the Cerrado region of Matopiba where new areas can still be cleared legally, if [the company] begins to restrict purchases from these producers”, Fabrício da Rosa, executive director of the Brazilian Association of Soy Producers, told Canal Rural shortly after COFCO’s announcement.

 The Cerrrado covers 13 states but the four states of the Matopiba sub-region represent main frontier in the expansion of soy farming.
 Currently, soy currently covers 8% of the biome.

-In less than a decade, COFCO International has set up operations in 35 countries.
-It arrived in Brazil in 2017 and quickly became a major exporter of Brazilian soy, sending most of its 4.5 million tonnes of soy to China in the form of pig feed by the end of the following year.
+In less than a decade, COFCO International has set up operations in 35 countries, including Brazil, where it quickly became a major exporter of soy.
+In 2018, is sent most of its 4.5 million tonnes of soy to China in the form of pig feed.

 COFCO International says it already monitors all its direct suppliers within 25 priority municipalities in the Cerrado.
 However, this only accounts for 25% of the soy COFCO obtains from the biome and 7.2% of the total sourced from the entire country, according to calculations by Diálogo Chino based on company data.